daiyamongos/LouieMicroservice/README.md

   "error": "Failed to save to JSON file!"
 }
 ```
-## example of retrieving task list from microservice A (with HTTP GET request)
+## Example of retrieving task list from microservice A (with HTTP GET request)

 ```
 ### URL of the GET microservice